minhvyha/Tic-Tac-Toe-Game/README.md

 The main.py file first inits the pygame library and declares colour variables that will be used to illustrate the game in the program.
 The main function in this file is where all others functions are called, and the game is controlled in this main function.

+The main function first initialise some variables like the score of two player and the winner, then it runs a while True loop that will end when the user click exit.
+In the loop, the function gets the input like mouse clicks and key pressed, then executes the function accordingly.

 The function draw is responsible for drawing the initial window and board into the screen as an interface of the game.
 The function draw first sets the background of the window to be black, then draw the board onto the window and then displays the current score between two players.

 The draw_win function is called when there is a winner, and its responsibility is to display the winner of the round.
 The draw_score function is responsible for drawing the score for X and O players and Tie.